 - Direct publishing on Power BI: you can publish your data model and reports from Power BI Desktop to the Power BI Service by clicking on a button in the Power BI Desktop user interface.
 The alternative is to upload the PBIX file to the server, not a big deal, but this integration will just make it easier and faster.

 - Integration with other vendors: a big news is that you can publish your report also on other servers.
 The Power BI Desktop has a Publish button that open a list of options (see Chris Webb’s post here).
 Power BI service is the first, and the second one will be Pyramid Server.
 Pyramid Analytics is the first vendor that implements the ability to publish a Power BI Desktop file to their server, which runs on-premises.
-This integration is not available yet and it will be released in the next few months (read more details about announcement from Microsoft and Pyramid Analytics).
+This integration is not available yet and it will be released in the next few months.
 My understanding is that, once available, it will be possible to publish reports you design with Power BI Desktop without any access to any cloud service.
 I am really curious to see all the details, because you can imagine how many questions I have.

 - Integration with other services: the number of connectors (especially for other cloud services) available increased at a very fast pace, I have seen a new connector every week in the last months, and there are more to come.
 Probably Power BI is already the easiest way to get data from other cloud services and publish dashboards.
 One example over all is Google Analytics: Power BI is so quick and simple to get the most common used information that I use it on regular basis now, and I access to Google Analytics only when I need particular details.